 Managerial Legend Gustáv Sebes and the Birth of 'Modern Football'

 Of persons arrived at high places, the team for managers began with Gusztáv Sebes, a cultivated person who had been a trade union organizer in Budapest and pre-war Paris at Renault car factories and was accorded a political clean bill of health to run affairs as the Deputy Sports Minister.
-Patronage by the communists and coming on with good connections, he knead his socialist credentials to a new formulaic style; and seeking a powerful ensemble through it, caused world football to witness ‘socialist football' in its prime.
+Patronage by the Hungarian communists and coming on with good connections, he knead his socialist credentials to a new formulaic style; and seeking a powerful ensemble through it, caused world football to witness ‘socialist football' in its prime.
 His was a team game that would brush aside an assortment of individuals for six years to set milestones not set before or since.

 In fact, Sebes was a system-maker who made his mark as a brilliant pioneer and macro-manager who along the way must have shared the belief in the finite or infinite (depending on your point of view) perfectibility of the game.
-Sebes wished, however, to do more than understand the game, he wished to change it, and drew insight from the past that tell of a time some years before his own.
-The views Sebes held were rooted in the phenomenal success of other great teams two decades before, namely Vittorio Pozzo, who won famous victories for Italy and Hugo Meisl of Austria.
+Sebes wished, however, to do more than understand the game, he wished to change it and drew insight from the past that tell of a time some years before his own.
+The views Sebes held were rooted in the phenomenal success of other great teams two decades before namely Vittorio Pozzo who won famous victories for Italy and Hugo Meisl of Austria.
 While receptive to past currents he went many steps further as a management herald of a new age.
-Sebes himself originated an observation that only in fusing a flexible base and adopting a positive, complex passing plan could football more completely realize itself and bring tactics to a besetting position and this permeated his work root and branch.
+Sebes originated an observation that only in fusing a flexible base and adopting a positive, complex passing plan could football more completely realize itself and bring tactics to a besetting offensive position and this permeated his work root and branch.

-Proud of their abilities, Sebes in these years favored the extension of power to more of his players than had any in the past.
-He was wise enough to encourage his players to abandon strict positional roles that he identified as a bottleneck to give rise to a no-limit ambiance with the team larger than the sum of its parts in a sort of catalytic alchemy.
-Under his leadership, the team was one of the first to communicate a new triangle-based passing offense among an arsenal of other maneuvers.
+Proud of their abilities, Sebes in these years favored the extension of power to more of his players than had any manager in the past.
+He was wise to encourage his players to abandon strict positional roles that he identified as a bottleneck to give rise to a no-limit ambiance with the team larger than the sum of its parts in a sort of catalytic alchemy.
+The team was one of the first to communicate a new triangle-based passing offense among an arsenal of other maneuvers.

-For a start, the attack that was enlivened with the players swinging in free-flowing style toward opponents' goal did not liken to a ' line formation ' but laid down a more fluid checkered pattern where space was created to play the ball into by changing lane assignments to find perfect pieces of land and to fabricate confusion that was simply about twenty years ahead of its time: for example if Kocsis drifted wide Bozsik moved into the center, if the right-winger Budai moved inside then defending right-back Buzanszky overlapped Budai's original position, if Hidegkuti advanced upfield, Puskas dropped back and so on, and in this way with its striking degree of overlap prefaced the first edition of "Total Football".
+For a start, the attack that was enlivened with the players swinging in free-flowing style toward opponents' goal did not liken to a ' line formation ' but laid down a more fluid checkered pattern where space was created to play the ball into by changing lane assignments to find perfect pieces of land and to fabricate confusion that was simply about twenty years ahead of its time: for example if Kocsis drifted wide Bozsik moved into the center, if the right-winger Budai moved inside then defending right-back Buzánszky overlapped Budai's original position, if Hidegkuti advanced upfield, Puskás dropped back and so on, and in this way with its striking degree of overlap prefaced the first edition of "Total Football".

 This winsome approach was truly appreciated and became internationally famous and visually studied and appraised by European experts who came to see the new tactics at work.
-Judged by the standards of the game in its time, it was found it to be quite revolutionary that looked so natural to the prevalent eye but were seldom seen before.
+Judged by the standards of the game in its time it was found it to be quite revolutionary that looked so natural to the prevalent eye but were seldom seen before.
 Thus tactics were now more in a modern hand with the way that players could overlap into areas to impart a new fluid mannerism to the sport that proved so daring in their day that this vividly sketched the forewor to "Total Football" where individual roles in zonal positions should not be strictly predefined.

 For Sebes, midcentury modernism saw him as one of the inaugural managers at the vanguard of modern techniques to strengthen his players with what he considered up-to-date professional standards in training so that no team might hope obstruct the superior progress of his creation.
 He created amid the many blessings of his natural talents a physical engine that had a clean supercharged quality, a speed and pace fused to the spiritual bedrock of camaraderie that was conductive to outsprint, outpass, and outplay competitors in an air of solid confidence.
 The team he presided over was a verdant sanctuary, an athletic republic of free public spirits living a charmed cocooned life and training as professionals in its continuing drive for sporting excellence.